vpvaish/vpvaish/README.md

 - 👯 I’m looking to collaborate on on open-source projects related to web development.
 - 🤔 I’m looking for help with optimizing database queries for better performance.
 - 🚀 I got 3 star in SQL from HackerRank
-- 💬 Ask me about frontend technologies.
+- 💬 Ask me about frontend and backend technologies.
 - 📫 How to reach me: vaishnavi7219@gmail.com